MMSI-Bench: A Benchmark for Multi-Image Spatial Intelligence: Error Analysis

 We try to give the model the correct answer and ask it to reflect on its output and identify the primary error type following Section~\ref{sec:Error-Type-Categorization}.
 In experiments with GPT-4o, it correctly labels the error type for only 53\% of the selected samples, indicating that the correct answer alone is insufficient for evaluating the reasoning process.
 When we also supply the human-annotated reasoning process, the accuracy rises to 78\%, highlighting the effectiveness and essential role of our reasoning annotation in achieving reliable automated error analysis.

 We then apply this approach to analyze the reasoning processes of representative models across all MMSI-Bench questions, with results presented in Figure~\ref{fig:error_port}, which reveals the distribution of error types across different models and highlights specific directions for improving their spatial reasoning abilities.
 Notably, we observe that even when the final answer is correct, the reasoning process can still contain significant errors.
+Specifically, the reasoning accuracy of GPT-4.5, GPT-4o, and Qwen2.5-VL-72B is 37.5\%, 29.9\%, and 21.5\%, respectively, all lower than their corresponding multiple-choice accuracy.
+In particular, Qwen2.5-VL-72B’s reasoning accuracy is about 10\% lower than its multiple-choice accuracy, revealing its insufficient spatial reasoning capabilities.
 Among the various error types, overlap-matching and scene-reconstruction errors account for the largest proportion of mistakes across all models.
 This suggests a clear direction for future progress as MLLMs strive for human-level spatial intelligence.